AntaresSimulatorTeam/Antares_Simulator/docs/README.md

 In practice, the PDF is generated automatically from Markdown files under [reference-guide](./user-guide) by [Sphinx](https://www.sphinx-doc.org/) (using LaTeX).
-The script for this generation is in [pdf-doc-generation-with-sphinx/create_pdf_doc.sh](./pdf-doc-generation-with-sphinx/create_pdf_doc.sh); it is automatically run by a github [action](../.github/workflows/build-userguide.yml) during every release, and for each pull request (in order to verify that the PDF builds).
+The script for this generation is in [pdf-doc-generation-with-sphinx/create_pdf_doc.sh](./pdf-doc-generation-with-sphinx/create_pdf_doc.sh); it is automatically run by a GitHub [action](../.github/workflows/build-userguide.yml) during every release, and for each pull request (in order to verify that the PDF builds).

 While the source material used for the PDF user guide are the same as the ones used for the mkdocs website (i.e.